xistz/mlnd-project/Report.md

 - _If no preprocessing is needed, has it been made clear why?_
 -->
 The following steps will be taken when preprocesing the data:
-- Drop id column as it does not contribute to the prediction of the recipe's cuisine.
+- Split the train dataset into targets, Y(cuisnes) and features, X(ingredients).
 - One hot encode the ingredients because ingredients are categorical data.
+- Split the train dataset into a training set and validation set.

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section: